 1. Create a learning environment

 You are your child’s first teacher, so it is crucial you create an environment that stimulates and aids their skill development (6).
 A positive and relaxed environment at home will help your child concentrate on studies and learn better (7).
 You and your spouse should create opportunities that allow your child to explore, even within the home.
+Encourage different activities that cater to various interests, such as art, science, and physical exercise.
 Your children may also benefit from having safe outdoor green spaces where they can engage in physical activities.
 Encourage your child to ask questions and look for solutions.
 It will help them gain more knowledge.

 2. Avoid harsh discipline